The Powerful Lure of the Soft Fascism Within

 Ivor chose not to allow vengeance to flow to a man who had shown no such mercy himself – it was a choice to learn the lessons of the history he had lived through.

 Three years after the end of the Second World War, the Universal Declaration of Human Rights was adopted, affirming the dignity of all people.
 The aim was to enshrine in law the notions of equality, justice, tolerance – essential for the functioning of liberal democracies, but which the world had seen substituted for darkness in the name of blood and nation.

-Perhaps the strongmen that have found their moment in recent years will begin to lose their grip, but maybe they won’t.
+Perhaps the strongmen who have found their moment in recent years will begin to lose their grip; maybe they won’t.
 Donald Trump will be leaving the White House, but his millions of supporters will continue to carry within themselves the feelings which his darkness spoke to.
-Meanwhile, the unhealthy ends to which social media platforms can lead and the days of tech giants monetising our personal information are far from over.
+Meanwhile, the unhealthy ends to which social media platforms can lead and the days of Big Tech giants monetising our personal information are far from over.

 Recalling seeing Gröning in the courtroom, Ivor Perl said: “I don’t want revenge.
 I want people to learn from history.”
 Using our awareness of hardships of the past to inoculate ourselves against the virus of hatred seems like a good place to start.

 For the black holes within us are there to be filled and, when our psychic conflicts seek to load them with fear, hate and anger, we all have to choose.
 Real power – to cultivate darkness or light – lies within us.
 We give it away at our peril.

 Byline Times is funded by its subscribers.
 Receive our monthly print edition and help to support fearless, independent journalism.